Date of Next Review

 a) Using resources for University purposes

 All staff members have a responsibility to ensure that University resources are used only for legitimate purposes and are not wasted or abused, and that expenditure is consistent with University policy and appropriately authorised.
-Guidance on appropriate financial and asset management is provided in QUT’s financial management policies (Chapter G) and in the Financial Management Practice and Procedures Manual.
+Guidance on appropriate financial and asset management is provided in QUT’s financial management policies (Chapter G) and in the Finance Manual (QUT staff access only).
 Staff members who identify areas of duplication, potential abuse or other obviously inefficient practices or procedures are to report these matters to their supervisor.

 Staff members must comply with QUT's policy on use of University resources and intellectual property when undertaking private outside work (D/7.1 and B/7.9).

 All staff members are expected to treat University property with due care and to ensure that it is secured against theft and misuse.